-- 1. Build awareness of the University Library and its programs to the greater University system. - 2.
-Represent the interests of the Colleges to the University Library. - 3.
-Represent the interests of the University Library to the Colleges. - 4.
+- 1. Build awareness of the Libraries and the Learning Commons and its programs to the greater University system. - 2.
+Represent the interests of the Colleges to the Libraries and Learning Commons. - 3.
+Represent the interests of the Libraries and the Learning Commons to the Colleges. - 4.
 Promote collaborative practices between and among Colleges and the University. - 5.
-Recommend policies to the University Library.
+Advice on policies to the Libraries and the Learning Commons. - 6.
+Encourage professional development opportunities for Colleges related to the Libraries and the Learning Commons and its programs. - 7.
+Disseminate information about the Libraries and Learning Commons Committee through a communications system of meetings, publications and electronic venues. - 8.
+Promote the highest standard of ethical conduct related to Libraries, the Learning

-6 Committee charges are from Version 2.0 of the Faculty Handbook (2018-2019).
+7 Committee charges are from Version 2.0 of the Faculty Handbook (2018-2019).
 Charges will be reviewed (and revised, where needed) in Fall 2020.

-6. Encourage professional development opportunities for Colleges related to the University Library and its programs.

-7. Disseminate information about the University Library Committee through a communications system of meetings, publications and electronic venues.

-8. Promote the highest standard of ethical conduct related to University Library and Committee practices.
+- Commons, and Committee practices. - 9.
+Provide advice and promotion for some of the Learning Commons services and resources, including, but not limited to the following: Faculty Research and Publication, Open Access, Open Educational Resources, Data Services, Digital Resources, Academic Coaching. - 10.
+Collaborate with the Technology Committee when appropriate. - 11.
+Encourage professional development opportunities for Colleges related to the University Library and its programs. - 12.
+Disseminate information about the University Library Committee through a communications system of meetings, publications, and electronic venues. - 13.
+Promote the highest standard of ethical conduct related to University Library and Committee practices.